The Science Behind Mind That Wanders

 Meditation works.
 Scientists have proven it improves focus, reduces stress, and helps your nervous system handle life better.

-ADHD brains need quick rewards, not "you'll feel better in 6 months."
+Quick rewards — not "you'll feel better in 6 months."

 The science is legit.
 Traditional meditation just delivers it in a way that loses most ADHD brains in under 60 seconds.

-Why Traditional Apps Lose You So Fast
+Why Traditional Apps Lose You So Fast.

 Traditional apps were designed for brains that process attention differently.
 Here’s what they get wrong:

-Rewards That Come Too Late:
+Rewards That Come Too Late

 Your brain needs frequent "you did it!" moments.
 Traditional apps make you wait 20 minutes, or 30 days, or 6 months to feel anything.
 That doesn't work for ADHD dopamine systems.

-Listening Instead of Looking:
+Listening Instead of Looking

 Your brain is visual.
 You learn better by seeing things.
 But most meditation apps are all voice guidance and "imagine your breath."
 Nothing to actually look at.

-Sessions That Are Too Long:
+Sessions That Are Too Long

 Research shows even 5-minute sessions work.
 But apps still push 10-20 minute minimums.
 That's a wall you don't need to climb.

-"Sit Still" Requirements:
+"Sit Still" Requirements

 Your brain sometimes needs movement.
 Apps that demand perfect stillness are fighting your natural wiring.

-What ADHD Users Actually Told Us
+What ADHD Users Actually Told Us.

-We spent months listening to ADHD communities online.
-Here's what people said:
+Months of listening to ADHD communities online.
+Here’s what people said:

-"I can't clear my mind for more than a minute without having a thought jump in."
+I can't clear my mind for more than a minute without having a thought jump in.

-"I'm always so bored while I'm meditating, even when really deep."
+I'm always so bored while I'm meditating, even when really deep.

-"Guided breathing cues are out of sync with my breathing pattern—it's frustrating."
+Guided breathing cues are out of sync with my breathing pattern—it's frustrating.

-"The ADHD mind is not well suited to a lot of the 'intro' meditation techniques."
+The ADHD mind is not well suited to a lot of the 'intro' meditation techniques.

 You’re not failing at meditation.
 Meditation apps are failing you.

-How We Built It Different
+How We Built It Different.

 1. Give Your Eyes Something Real to Hold Onto